Scalable APIs are usually not broken by traffic first. They are broken by ambiguity first.

 Scalability also depends on data shape.
 Teams often over-normalize too early or expose raw database realities through external APIs.
 A better approach is to design responses around product use cases and keep persistence concerns behind the service boundary.

-Finally, observable systems scale better than clever ones.
+Observable systems scale better than clever ones.
 Logs, request identifiers, metrics and traceable failure paths matter because growth creates more coordination problems, not fewer.

 Back to blog